UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 Given our BMI function from the previous few questions, let's write some unit tests.

 Tasks:
-- Write 4 unit tests and check that at least 2 of them are testing edge cases.
+- Write at least 4 unit tests and check that at least 2 of them are testing edge cases.
+- For this exercsie, use single quotes `''` instead of double quotes `""` for the `assert` messages.

 <codeblock id="06_21">